-“Sunrise has seen a trend, and we can only expect and encourage more of the pragmatic mindset coming to the fore in ITSM.
+“Sunrise has seen an ITSM trend, and we can only expect and encourage more of the pragmatic mindset coming to the fore in ITSM.
 ITSM practitioners seem more open-minded and are thinking beyond IT, ITIL, and technology to put themselves in the place of the customer and get better results.

 They are learning from other industries, applying processes and mechanisms beyond IT via user groups and other forums.
 True benefit-driven enterprise service management is kicking in – whether customers call it this is another matter – but they are reaping the benefits.
 Successful implementations of self-service are the norm now when IT acts more pragmatically.”

 “So far, digitization has focused primarily on business-critical processes in production, sales, or customer service.
 In 2020, however, the focus will also be on company-internal processes.
 An essential task for IT will be to increase the degree of digitization within the entire company through the use of enterprise service management tools in order to increase the productivity of valuable human resources.”

 “Into 2020 and beyond, HDI believes that ITSM practitioners should be focused on working closely with the business leaders in their organizations to reach business goals using the most relevant methodologies, frameworks, and tools.
 We are seeing evidence that organizations are moving away from a single-framework mentality, and learning to adopt and adapt ITIL, DevOps, Agile, VeriSM and other ways of thinking about delivering services.

 This is reflected in the finding that fewer organizations are aligning their technology purchases with a single framework – The State of Technology and Operations in 2019.”

 “Following our customers lead, our focus at IT Care Center for 2020 is ‘intelligent ITSM.’
 Where, on top of the ITSM fundamentals, this includes predictive analytics, AI, autonomous processes, and self-improving automation that improve efficiency and the end-user experience.

 These advanced tools will be part of the ITSM tool, implemented in the common ITSM processes, with ready-to-use content and supervised learning to locally adjust and improve the intelligent ITSM capabilities.”